andremann/SKG-IF/docs/source/model.rst

 ##############

-SKG-IF main entities and relations are reported in the figure below.
+SKG-IF core entities and relevant relations are reported in the figure below.

 .. image:: images/model.png